ccao-data/data-architecture/dbt/README.md

 1. Once per day by the [`test-dbt-models` GitHub workflow](https://github.com/ccao-data/data-architecture/actions/workflows/test_dbt_models.yaml), which pushes Parquet output to S3 in order to support our analysis of test failures over time
-2. On demand by a Data team member whenever Tia, Tom, or another Valuations staff member requests a copy of the Excel workbook for a township, usually right before the town closes
+2. On demand by a Data team member whenever a Valuations staff member requests a copy of the Excel workbook for a township, usually right before the town closes

-Since the first instance is a scheduled job that requires no intervention, the following steps describe how to respond to a request from Tia, Tom, or other Valuations staff for a fresh copy of the test failure output before town closing.
+Since the first instance is a scheduled job that requires no intervention, the following steps describe how to respond to a request from Valuations staff for a fresh copy of the test failure output before town closing.

 Typically, Valuations staff will ask for test output for a specific township.
 We'll refer to the